 Economics: Britain lowered the threat level for its flagged ships traveling through the Strat of Hormuz.
 “UK-flagged ships will soon be able to transit the Strait of Hormuz without close Royal Naval accompaniment, following a decrease in the specific risk of detention of these vessels,” said a government spokeswoman.

-Justice/Espionage: Amin Hasanzadeh, an Iranian national and U.S. permanent resident, was arrested on charges of fraud and interstate transportation of stolen property.
+Justice/Espionage: Amin Hasanzadeh, an Iranian national and U.S. permanent resident, was arrested in the United States on charges of fraud and interstate transportation of stolen property.
 Federal prosecutors accused Hasanzadeh of stealing sensitive technical data from his employer.
 He then sent the information to his brother, who worked for multiple companies linked to Iran’s military programs, including cruise missile research and nuclear proliferation activities.

 Military: Iran shot down a drone over the port city of Mahshahr in the country’s southwest, according to IRNA state news agency.
 “The downed drone definitely belonged to a foreign country.
 Its wreckage has been recovered and is being investigated,” according to Khuzestan Province Governor Gholamreza Shariati.
 Military officials said the drone was destroyed before it could reach “sensitive” centers of the country.